5 Influencer Marketing Mistakes That Cost Brands Millions

 The Fix

 Allocate at least 40-50% of your influencer budget to micro and nano creators.
-Use platforms and agencies (like our influencer team) that specialize in scaling micro-creator programs.
+Our influencer pricing guide breaks down exact rate ranges by tier so you can allocate intelligently.
+Use platforms that specialize in scaling micro-creator programs.
 The coordination cost is real, but the performance premium more than compensates.
 And the content volume you generate — dozens or hundreds of unique creative assets instead of three — gives your paid media team far more material to test and optimize.

 Mistake #5: No Performance Tracking Beyond Vanity Metrics